Many or all companies we feature compensate us. Compensation and editorial

 Can student loans in collections be forgiven?

-The Department of Education recently announced its Fresh Start program.
-Through the program, borrowers with defaulted federal student loans can return to making payments without a past-due balance.
+Through the DoE’s Fresh Start Program, borrowers with defaulted federal student loans can return to making payments without a past-due balance.

 Private student loans are ineligible for forgiveness programs, regardless of whether the loans are in collections.